Call Now:(334) 489-3624Free Medicare ConsultationFree Consult

 Await Decision

-Social Security will review your appeal and notify you of their decision, usually within 30-60 days
+Social Security will review your request and notify you of a decision.
+Processing times can vary by case and office.

 Required Documents for Your IRMAA Appeal